AlienMajik/pwnagotchi_plugins/README.md

 # Neurolyzer Plugin

-**Version:** 1.5.2
+**Version:** 1.6.0

 ## Overview

 The Neurolyzer plugin has evolved into a powerful tool for enhancing the stealth and privacy of your Pwnagotchi.
-Now at version 1.5.2, it goes beyond simple MAC address randomization to provide a comprehensive suite of features that minimize your device's detectability by network monitoring systems, Wireless Intrusion Detection/Prevention Systems (WIDS/WIPS), and other security measures.
+Now at version 1.6.0, it goes beyond simple MAC address randomization to provide a comprehensive suite of features that minimize your device's detectability by network monitoring systems, Wireless Intrusion Detection/Prevention Systems (WIDS/WIPS), and other security measures.
 By reducing its digital footprint while scanning networks, Neurolyzer ensures your Pwnagotchi operates discreetly and efficiently.
+This update introduces adaptive stealth levels based on environmental factors (e.g., number of nearby APs), improved compatibility with Raspberry Pi 5 via Nexmon detection for monitor mode and potential packet injection, SSID whitelisting to avoid targeting trusted networks, deauthentication throttling for balanced aggression, and an expanded list of realistic OUIs for better blending.

 ## Key Features and Improvements